 Overview

-The Doctor of Philosophy (PhD) in Public Health is a full-time degree program providing high quality instruction public health and training in research methods and data analysis.
+The Doctor of Philosophy (PhD) in Public Health is a full-time program offering high-quality instruction in public health and training in research methods and data analysis.
 The program offers two concentrations: Epidemiology and Social and Behavioral Sciences.
 See PhD in Public Health page for a more detailed overview.

 Why Apply for a PhD in Public Health at George Mason?